 Long load time due to multiple video previews.

 The Monster Club is a 1981 film directed by Roy Ward Baker and starring Vincent Price and John Carradine.
 Based on the works of the British horror author R. Chetwynd-Haye, the film provides a platform for a series of vignettes of horror stories and horror-inspired 1980s rock.
 It was intended for a general theatrical release, but its low budget sent it right into television syndication where it became an underappreciated cult classic.
-Clips of the film, including the complete version, are posted below.
+Clips from the film are posted below from my personal archives.

 The main features are three short stories featuring classic, and not-so-classic, monsters.
 Among the better known actors featured in these segments are Britt Ekland, Patrick Magee, Donald Pleasence, Simon Ward, and Stuart Whitman.